MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-maps-address-locations.md

 Enabling maps lets dispatchers and technicians see a map view on work orders, accounts, and other records.
 They can also use address recommendations for quick and accurate data entry, get directions, and view real-time traffic.

 Bing Maps is enabled by default for new environments outside the EU.
-EU customers can opt-in to use Bing Maps with the privacy notice and consent to share data with an external system.
+EU customers can opt in to use Bing Maps with the privacy notice and consent to share data with an external system.

-To enable oder disable Bing Maps

 1. Go to **Advanced Settings** > **Settings** > **Administration** > **System Settings** > **General**.